VikBelt/RasPiCar/src/level_three/README.md

 ## Level Three
-This section contains the deep learning asoects of the project
+This section contains the deep learning aspects of the project